 - Use a fork to mash in the coconut oil until well mixed.

-- Store in small glass jar or old deodorant container for easy use.
+- Store in a small glass jar or old deodorant container for easy use.

 Why Use Natural Deodorant?

 I started this pursuit to avoid nasty additives in regular deodorant, but I’m a lifelong convert because it works!